How much business funding do you need?

 - Sneaky costs (that are commonly overlooked)

-Startups commonly forget to budget for things like permits, rental deposits, insurance, utility connections, bank fees, website hosting, marketing costs to boost initial sales, and transport costs.
+Startups commonly forget to budget for things like permits, rental bonds, insurance, utility connections, bank fees, website hosting, marketing costs to boost initial sales, and transport costs.
 Don’t make those mistakes.

 - Wiggle room